-The episode opens right where we left off last week, with Anna McMahon taking the entire Task Force into custody for a conspiring to assassinate the president of the United States — a conspiracy that she has in fact cooked up with the POTUS himself, and the Post Office has uncovered through a network television season’s worth of hard work.
+The episode opens right where we left off last week, with Anna McMahon (Jennifer Ferrin) taking the entire Task Force into custody for conspiring to assassinate the president of the United States—a conspiracy that she has in fact cooked up with the POTUS himself, and the Post Office has uncovered through a network television season's worth of hard work.

-The idea that the president was conspiring to have himself assassinated, and that his wife was not only on board with that plan, but proud of him for it was a nut I was so eager to crack, I just let it slide.
+The idea that the president was conspiring to have himself assassinated, and that his wife was not only on board with that plan but proud of him for it was a nut I was so eager to crack, that I just let it slide.

 And for once, everything goes exactly as planned.
 It's awesome!
 While McMahon licks her chops about finally pulling one over on Reddington, Aram, Ressler, and Cooper just waltz right out of their cells and through one locked door after another, as Tadashi coaches Liz on how to unlock them from the server room.
 Eventually, McMahon's team figures this out and corners the trio, but that's exactly what Liz wanted…

-Not really one to relax, Ressler wonders if they shouldn’t get back to trying to figure out how to stop the assassination on the president (by the president) happening at tonight’s debate.
-But not only does Red have French toast kebabs, he also already has a plan: infiltrate the protestors outside the debate, start a riot, pose Liz and Ressler as law enforcement to quell the insurrection, slip inside during the commotion, have Aram hack into the facility’s surveillance feeds, and — guys, I’m not kidding you — bada-bing, bada-boom, find the shooter before he kills the president.
+Not really one to relax, Ressler wonders if they shouldn't get back to trying to figure out how to stop the assassination of the president (by the president) happening at tonight's debate.
+But not only does Red have French toast kebabs, but he also already has a plan: infiltrate the protestors outside the debate, start a riot, pose Liz and Ressler as law enforcement to quell the insurrection, slip inside during the commotion, have Aram hack into the facility's surveillance feeds, and—guys, I'm not kidding you—bada-bing, bada-boom, find the shooter before he kills the president.

 I'm not really sure what the plan here was as far as two of the people who have been accused of conspiring to assassinate the president entering the room where the weapon to assassinate the president resides, when they know the people behind the assassination are the Secret Service and, uh, the president…

-But luckily there’s a backup plan to the Task Force once again being taken into the federal custody of the Department of Justice under Anna McMahon.
+But luckily there's a backup plan for the Task Force once again being taken into the federal custody of the Department of Justice under Anna McMahon.

 And the second the fire clears, Ressler shoots the hell out of Sanquist.